Cannabis: Uses, Effects and Safety

 Which states allow recreational use of marijuana?

-Eleven US states and Washington, D.C. have legalized the use of recreational marijuana; however, not all of these states permit the commercial sale of recreational cannabis.
+Fifteen US states and Washington, D.C. have legalized the use of recreational marijuana; however, not all of these states permit the commercial production or sale of recreational cannabis.

 - Colorado (2012)